How to Choose and Book a Wedding Photographer in NYC | 2026 Guide

 Evaluating Photography Style

 Consider style and connection as main factors when choosing a wedding photographer.
 Ensure the photographer’s photographic style aligns with your vision for the photos you’ll cherish.
-There are various styles of wedding photography.
-These include traditional, posed, emotive, hipster, documentary, and candid.
+It’s important to align the photographer’s artistic vision with your own to ensure your wedding photos truly reflect your personality and story.
+Reviewing different wedding photography styles can help you choose the best fit for your day.
+There are various styles of wedding photography, including traditional, posed, emotive, hipster, documentary, candid, fine art, and film photography.
+Some photographer offers include fine art and film photography as premium options, providing unique artistic and timeless images.
 Wedding photography aesthetics can vary widely.
 They may encompass styles such as light and airy, high or low contrast, warm or cool tones, dark and moody, film emulation, and clean edits.

 Documentary vs. Traditional